rgambee/rgambee.github.io/job.md

 Based in Somerville, Massachusetts, [Formlabs](https://formlabs.com/) designs professional-grade 3D printers.
-Unlike most 3D printers which extrude filament through a heated nozzle (fused deposition modeling or FDM), Formlabs printers use a laser to solidify either liquid resin (stereolithography or SLA) or nylon particles (selective laser sintering or SLS) into complex objects.
-These laser-based techniques can provide better surface finish, finer detail and superior mechanical properties compared to FDM.
-We were the first to bring stereolithography to the desktop with the Form 1, and its successors, the Form 2 and Form 3, are widely regarded as the best desktop stereolithography printers on the market.
+Unlike most 3D printers which extrude filament through a heated nozzle (fused deposition modeling or FDM), Formlabs printers use light to solidify either liquid resin (stereolithography or SLA) or plastic particles (selective laser sintering or SLS) into complex objects.
+These optical techniques can provide better surface finish, finer detail and superior mechanical properties compared to FDM.

+We were the first to bring stereolithography to the desktop with the Form&nbsp;1.
+Since then, with the release of the Form&nbsp;2, 3 and 4, we have become the all-time top seller of professional 3D printers.

 <figure>
   <img
     class="centered"
-    src="/media/Form3_and_Form3L.webp"
+    src="/media/Form4_and_Form4L.png"
-    alt="Form 3 and Form 3L 3D printers"
+    alt="Form 4 and Form 4L 3D printers"
     style="width: 100%;"
   />
   <figcaption>
-    The Form 3 (left) and the Form 3L (right).
+    The Form&nbsp;4 (left) and the Form&nbsp;4L (right).
     Image courtesy of Formlabs.
   </figcaption>
 </figure>